 Of course, this whole initiative is politically motivated and the suggested four additional Bank Holidays are intended to “unite the nation”.
 According to the Labour proposal, there would be a new Bank Holiday for each of the patron saints of the nations of the UK: St George, St Andrew, St David and St Patrick.
 In an era of growing nationalism within the UK’s constituent countries, anything that could be implemented to help us celebrate our diversity together has to be a good thing.

 Moreover, St Andrew’s Day is already a public holiday in Scotland, where the issue is devolved, as is St Patrick’s Day in Northern Ireland, so there is a clear precedent for this in the UK.
 And, although any Labour government would have to negotiate with the devolved legislatures, I’d expect with a national mandate, the changes would likely quickly be achieved.

-The question is, as we move towards a new type of workforce, do modern workers want extra enforced Bank Holidays?
+The question is, as we move towards a new type of workforce, do modern workers want extra-enforced Bank Holidays?
 When people are choosing to work flexibly, to work shifts, to work when they want to etc., are the Bank Holidays really the kind of holiday entitlements that are fit for purpose for the future?
-I think we’re not there yet.
+I think we’ve not fully entered that new paradigm.
 And there are still a lot of people (the majority) who work in much more traditional working environments.
 It’s this majority who will benefit from the four new proposed Bank Holidays.